Chapter 50 BWV 176 Es ist ein trotzig und verzagt Ding

 The chorale is long (eighteen bars and nine phrases) and modal; that is to say harmonically archaic and ambiguous.
 Neither of these reasons would have deterred Bach from composing a fantasia based upon it; these were the types of challenge that he relished, particularly earlier in the cycle.
 The text exhorts us to hasten to Heaven and sing the praises of God the Father, Son and Holy Ghost.

 The modal characteristic of the chorale is such that it seems to begin in F minor and end in C minor with intervening cadences in both keys.
 This is an example of Bach's forcing a melody into a tonal mould where it does not historically belong but, as we have come to expect, his superb technique and good taste makes it work.
-And, as well as the probable pressures of time, perhaps the real reason that Bach does not use it as the basis of a fantasia in this cantata is because he had already done so, for C 7, the third work of the cycle (chapter 4).
+And, as well as the probable pressures of time, perhaps the real reason that Bach does not use it as the basis of a fantasia in this cantata is because he had already done so, for C 7, the third work of this cycle (chapter 4).
 It is instructive to compare the different harmonisations concluding each of these cantatas.

 It is, though, slightly ironic that he should conclude such a modern, progressive and inventive cycle of works with a fundamentally archaic melody.
 Perhaps it is a subtle reminder of the fact that as an artist, he remains fully and comprehensively, a man of all ages.